nadeemlab/DeepLIIF/README.md

 ## Docker
 We provide a Dockerfile that can be used to run the DeepLIIF models inside a container.
-First, you need to install the [Docker Engine](https://docs.docker.com/engine/install/ubuntu/).
+First, you need to install [Docker Engine](https://docs.docker.com/engine/install/ubuntu/).
-After installing the Docker, you need to follow these steps:
+After installing Docker, you need to follow these steps:
 * Download the pretrained model [here](https://zenodo.org/record/4751737#.YKRTS0NKhH4) and place them in DeepLIIF/model-server/DeepLIIF_Latest_Model.
 * To create a docker image from the docker file:
 ```